MadLab/MultiServerScheduling/readme.md

 # Multi Server Scheduling

-This package extends Laravel's native task scheduling to include the ability to block events from overlapping when in a multi webserver environment.
+This package extends Laravel's native task scheduling to include the ability to lock events and block them from overlapping when in a multi webserver environment.

 It works similarly to Laravel's `withoutOverlapping` feature, except the lockfile is written to Cache as opposed to the local filesystem, and each server generates a unique key to lock the command.

 In order to prevent a condition where a short-running command's lock doesn't last long enough, we are implementing a minimum 10 second break between the completion of the command and its next execution time, so if a command runs every minute but takes between 50 and 59 seconds to complete, the next command will be delayed one more minute.
 We also automatically expire any locks after 1 hour.

-You may also enable logging to Laravels logfile, so that you can ensure things are working correctly.
+You may also enable logging to Laravel's logfile, so that you can ensure things are working correctly.

 ## Installation